oneeve8/kobble-data/content/Information.md

 III.
 Has Distant Celestials or Close Celestials?
 IV.
 Is open or enclosed?
 V. Is infinite or limited?
+VI.
+Is created by an intelligence or a cosmic accident?

 Two types of arguments: